Tyree Bodiford – ETC Facilities Maintenance

-Eric Martin – Resource and Operations Director
+Eric Martin – Finance and Operations Director

 Eric Martin has worked for Urban Promise Trenton since June 2016 and formerly volunteered with the organization.
 Before moving to New Jersey, Eric helped form the Beacon Resource Center in South Bend, IN.
 He previously worked as an educator for multiple environmental nonprofits.
 Eric has a Bachelor of Science from Purdue University and a Master of Nonprofit Administration from the Mendoza College of Business at the University of Notre Dame.